nonphp/bee-queue-dynamic/readme.md

 # FAQ

 Q: How much exactly even the distribution is?

 A: It depends on how different your job payloads are.
 This project has not been tested in any production environment yet.
-I will update this question once I do some actual tests.
+I will update this QA once I do some actual tests.

 Here is test results for distributing 100 000 fully random jobs across 17 queues:

 ```